tytydraco/yessleep/out/Something_is_wrong_with_our_memories_My_own_voice_from_downstairs_woke_me_up_last_night_UPDATE.md

 ***

-After about 30 minutes of trying to manage, giving a garbled recollection of what just happened in the stairwell, I finally calmed my nerves and explained in detail.
+After about 30 minutes of trying to give a garbled recollection of what just happened in the stairwell, I finally calmed my nerves and explained in detail.
 I think it goes without saying that my wife was horrified by my recount.

 "Well.
 The way it looked to me, you had your arm around me while we were watching TV and you said you were 'going to use the bathroom real quick.'"